-- Water pump – should be working properly and shouldn’t short cycle.
+- Water pump – should be working correctly and shouldn’t short cycle.

 - Pipes – there should be no damage, no sign of staining on materials near pipes, no evidence of leaks.

-- Water heater – should be vented properly and capable of producing an adequate amount of hot water.
+- Water heater – should be adequately vented and capable of producing an adequate amount of hot water.